 SCE also points to the Alberhill project's reliability and operational flexibility benefits as contributing overriding considerations for approving the project.
 Specifically, the project would create system ties between the new 115 kV system and the Valley South 115 kV system that would enable either system to provide electricity in place of the other during maintenance or to relieve other operation issues.
 However, while these benefits would flow from the Alberhill project, they might be achievable through a project of a different scope.
-Absent a proven need to install additional capacity in the Valley South system, we do not find that the Alberhill project's reliability and operational flexibility benefits are sufficient cause to approve the project
+For these reasons, we direct SCE to supplement the existing record with additional analyses of alternatives which may satisfy the needs of the Valley South system.
 Nevada Hydro points to the ability of its proposed Lake Elsinore Advanced Pumped Storage (LEAPS) project to interconnect with SCE's transmission system as an overriding consideration meriting project approval.
 The proposed LEAPS project is a 500 MW pumped hydro project that would connect with SCE's 500 kV system through the yet unapproved and unbuilt